bioinfmatters/GPA_Converter_IR-IT/README.md

 (This image is for 110 scale:)
 ![image](https://github.com/bioinfmatters/GPA_Converter_IR-IT/assets/127447384/14786524-dfff-4503-8adb-1fad0ceef392)

-and here is the function:
+I validated this formula through asking people and here is the function:
 ```python

 def convert_grades():